subbureddy1/DevOps_notes_srinivas/jenkins/jenkins2.md

 Build steps (configuration) -> add build step dropdown --> select execute windows batch command --> type dir --> click on save

 then click on build now & check for console output.

+blue ocean(plugin)rethinks the Jenkins user experience designed from the ground up for Jenkins pipeline and compatible with freestyle jobs.